tanmay2022/pythonGUI/README.md

 ### How to use?

+* This depends on gnome-terminal.
+So, make sure you have it installed from the package repository of your linux distribution.

 * You can use a package manager like Miniconda or Anaconda to avoid issues with system python.
 Miniconda is enough for this specific purpose.

 * Install Miniconda package manager from https://repo.anaconda.com/miniconda/Miniconda3-py310_23.1.0-1-Linux-x86_64.sh